Posted on 2 Comments

 • There are running socks with anti-bacterial technology that keeps the feet healthy and odor-free.

-As said in the following review “Running Socks…Are they worth it?”, once you tried them, you will not want to wear again regular socks.
+As said in the following review “Running Socks…Are they worth it?”, once you try them, you will not want to wear again regular socks.

 EXPENSIVE Running Socks… Are they worth it?
 (FEETURES REVIEW) | By Jamison Michael (02:41 sec)